MCUdude/optiboot_flash/README.md

 # Optiboot flash
 Optiboot is an easy to install bootloader for the Arduino environment.

 ### Key features:
 * Small in size (512B)
 * Supports baudrates upto 1Mbit
 * Supports write to flash within application
-* Compatible with LOTS of AVR microcontrollers
+* Compatible with a lot of AVR microcontrollers

 ## Supported devices
 * [ATmega640, ATmega1280, ATmega2560](https://github.com/MCUdude/MegaCore)